flaviostutz/rtsp-relay/README.md

 Any input URL handled by ffmpeg can be used, but keep in mind that no transcoding will take place to the output rtsp stream.

+Multiple clients can connect to the same stream.

 This is based on ffmpeg and https://github.com/aler9/rtsp-simple-server.

 ## Usage